Claudio Osorio (footballer)

-Claudio Gomes Osorio (born 26 September 2002) is a professional footballer who plays as an attacking midfielder for Championship club Persipal Palu and the Timor-Leste national team.
-Born in Timor-Leste, Osorio represented England at youth level, before switching to play for Timor-Leste at senior level.
+Claudio Gomes Osorio (born 26 September 2002) is a Timorese professional footballer who plays as an attacking midfielder for Campeonato de Portugal club O Elvas and the Timor-Leste national team.

 Early life

-Osorio was born in Fatuhada, Timor-Leste and moved to Northern Ireland at the age of six, before moving to England at eleven and joining Reading's Academy.
+Osorio was born in Fatuhada, Timor-Leste and moved to Northern Ireland at the age of six, before moving to England at eleven.

 Club career

 Reading

+Osorio joined Reading's academy when he was 11-years old.
 In September 2019, Osorio signed his first professional contract with Reading.
 He made his professional debut with the club in a 3–0 EFL Cup loss to Swansea City on 10 August 2021.

 On 17 May 2023, Reading announced that Osorio would leave the club upon the expiration of his contract at the end of June 2023.

 Karketu Dili

 In May 2024, it was reported that Osorio had returned to Timor-Leste, and had signed with Karketu Dili ahead of representing Timor-Leste at full international level.